 Rick L. Stevens, Associate Laboratory Director for Computing, Environment and Life Sciences, Argonne National Laboratory, USA

 Stefan Thurner, Head of the Section for Science of Complex Systems, Medical University of Vienna, Austria

 Big-Data driven 1-to-1 Simulations of Financial and Economic Systems

 Professor and Lab Director, Data-Intensive Applications and Systems Laboratory, École Polytechnique Fédérale de Lausanne, Switzerland

 Abstract coming soon.

-Professor of Computational Physics, Harvard University, USA
+John Hasbrouck Van Vleck Professor of Pure and Applied Physics, Harvard University, USA

 Director of the San Diego Supercomputer Center, UC San Diego, USA